-She'd been driving too fast to stop straight away and she'd seen the wreckage amongst the trees as she drove past.
-Her stomach twisted.
-She hadn't passed him.
+The car.
+No Felix.
+It took her a few seconds to stop.
+Her stomach twisted: she hadn't passed him.

-She pulled over and got out of the car.
+She pulled over.
 The wind was icy when she stepped outside and it took her breath.
-She moved towards the wreckage although she wasn't sure what she was looking for.
+She moved towards the car although she wasn't sure what she was looking for.
 Of course he wasn't there and for a second she didn't move.

-It seemed quiet at first, but then she began to hear it: a sound like church organs.
-Twisted high pitched notes crowded the air around the car.
-She'd stepped back then: she'd thought she was going to be sick.
-The wind picked up the noise, rolled it around her head and then carried it across the surface of the low moon.
-She wondered how she hadn't heard it straight away and the trees twisted and swayed in the wind.
-It wasn't coming from the car radio, the display was off.
-Was there a church around here?
-She hadn't noticed before if there was.
+Twisted high-pitched notes crowded the air around the car.
+The wind picked up the noise, scattered it amongst the trees.
+The car radio was smashed, the display off and yet the noise kept playing.
+She turned the volume button but the sound stayed the same.
+She wondered how long a car battery took to die and she looked upwards, looked towards the dark sky.

-Back at the roadside she held her phone in shaking hands.
-She pushed buttons until she got to Felix and then pressed the handset to the side of her head.
-The phone began to ring but this time he did not answer.
+Back at the roadside she held her phone in a shaking hand, pressed it to the side of her head.
+She listened to the ringing and she waited but this time Felix did not answer.